riteshshrv/my_styleguides/python_style_guide.md

 ### Function comments

-Every function declaration should have comments immediately after the definition such that it describeis what the function does and how to use it.
+Every function declaration should have comments immediately after the definition such that it describes what the function does and how to use it.
 These comments should be descriptive ("Opens the file") rather than imperative ("Open the file");
 the comment describes the function, it does not tell the function what to do.
 In general, these comments do not describe how the function performs its task.